yuekaizhang/dynamo/docs/guides/dynamo_deploy/dynamo_cloud.md

 - `kubectl` configured to access your cluster
 - Helm installed (version 3.0 or later)

+> [!TIP]
+> Don't have a Kubernetes cluster?
+Check out our [Minikube setup guide](./minikube.md) to set up a local environment! 🏠

-## Building Docker Images for Dynamo Cloud Components
+## 🏗️ Building Docker Images for Dynamo Cloud Components

 The Dynamo cloud platform components need to be built and pushed to a container registry before deployment.
 You can build these components individually or all at once.

-### Setting Up Environment Variables
+### ⚙️ Setting Up Environment Variables

 First, set the required environment variables for building and pushing images: